lukmanr/CLVPipelines/README.md

 The source code for the KFP components that wrap selected **AutoML Tables** APIs.

-Refer to `/automl_tables_components/README.md` for more information on the components' design and usage.

 `/install`

 Lightweight Kubeflow Pipelines deployment installation script